Sudip-Pandit/Boosting-Classifiers-in-Machine-Learning-/README.md

 # Description of the Project

 The "Breast Cancer Dataset" is used in this project.
-It has df.shape=(569, 31) which means 569 rows and 32 columns.  + The link of the datset used  in this project is  -https://www.kaggle.com/uciml/breast-cancer-wisconsin-data + I am importing the important python packages- skelarn, pandas, numpy, seaborn and matplotlib to complete the project. + The machine learning models such as  Logistic Regression, Decision Tree, Random Forest, XGBoost, AdaBoost and Gradient Boosting classifier have been used. + The performance of the  machine learnig models have been tested on the basis of accuracy score, confusion matrix, classification report, f1 score and roc auc score. + I had tuned hyperparameters  to improve the perforamnce for XGBoost model  + The good visualization is also important along with accuracy score in model building.
+It has df.shape=(569, 31) which means 569 rows and 32 columns.

+    + The link of the datset used  in this project is  -https://www.kaggle.com/uciml/breast-cancer-wisconsin-data
+    + I am importing the important python packages- skelarn, pandas, numpy, seaborn and matplotlib to complete the project.
+    + The machine learning models such as  Logistic Regression, Decision Tree, Random Forest, XGBoost, AdaBoost and Gradient Boosting classifier have been used.
+    + The performance of the  machine learnig models have been tested on the basis of accuracy score, confusion matrix, classification report, f1 score and roc auc score.

+I had tuned hyperparameters  to improve the perforamnce for XGBoost model.
+The good visualization is also important along with accuracy score in model building.
 The performance of the model have been  visualized in this project.

 # Problem statement